Our Ceramics

 Textures, glazes and forms

-Liquid glazes, deep colours, echoing shapes, ancient traditions and new voyages - the range of Japanese ceramics in London at Keiko Uchida are an opportunity for exquisite experiences, and for a way into an extraordinary Japanese world, a passion of ceramics, that goes back centuries, and is deep-rooted in the country’s culture and traditional ways of living.
-Now that has been transported here, to a corner of the Notting Hill store, a world of Japanese ceramics in London.
+Liquid glazes, deep colours, echoing shapes, ancient traditions and new voyages - the range of Japanese ceramics in London at Keiko Uchida is an opportunity for exquisite experiences, and for a way into an extraordinary Japanese world, a passion for ceramics, that goes back centuries, and is deep-rooted in the country’s culture and traditions.
+Now that has been transported here, to a corner of Notting Hill, a world of Japanese ceramics in London.

 Bringing Japanese ceramics to London